 Those friends you’ve had for years, decades even.
 Where you might not even see or talk for long periods but you know their still your bestie.

-Those friends who you don’t spend every weekend together but every milestone or momentous occasion they are never missing, no matter how far they’ve got to travel.
+Those friends who you don’t spend every weekend together but every milestone or momentous occasion they are never missing, no matter how far they have to travel.

 Those friends who at the press of a button and psychotic meltdown are there with wine in hand ready to listen as quick as they are to tell you that you’re being a fuck whit and snap out of it when needed!

 And for me, those friendships have not skipped a beat since becoming a mum, in fact, they are as strong as they’ve ever been!

 You see in my close circle, I’m the minority.

 I am one of the only ones who has kids and most of my girlfriends are out building empires, buying up property, dominating in their fields and for the most part either single or yet to be married (look, I’m not trying to rush you but I’ve got bulk hens ideas I need to unleash ladies – come on!!)